JarneT-2159795/seis-jarnethys-martijnsnoeks/index.md

 #### Encoding unsigned integers

 Integers in WebAssembly are Little Endian Base 128 (LEB128) encoded.
 This is a way to store integers with a variable amount of bits, thus using less memory.
+For more information you can visit [Wikipedia](https://en.wikipedia.org/wiki/LEB128).

 Before decoding the integers it's important to understand how they are encoded.
 We'll explain this with the number 147258 which is represented as BAFE08 in LEB128.
 The steps for encoding an unsigned integer using two's complement are as follows:

 1. Convert the positive number to binary
 2. Add zeros to the left so you end op with a multiple of seven bits